FreeSEOTools.io

 How to Use the Meta Tag Generator

-Fill in any combination of the four fields above β€” the title, description, keywords, and canonical URL.
+Fill in any combination of the four fields above — the title, description, keywords, and canonical URL.
 The tool updates the generated HTML code and the SERP preview in real time as you type.
-When you are satisfied, click Copy Code and paste the output directly into your page's <head> section.
+When you are satisfied, click Copy Code and paste the output directly into your page's head section.

-The Title Tag β€” Your Most Valuable SEO Real Estate
+The Title Tag — Your Most Valuable SEO Real Estate

-The Meta Description β€” Your Organic Ad Copy
+The Meta Description — Your Organic Ad Copy

-Canonical URL β€” Preventing Duplicate Content Penalties
+Canonical URL — Preventing Duplicate Content

-A canonical tag (<link rel="canonical">) tells Google which URL should be treated as the authoritative version of a page when the same content is accessible at multiple URLs.
-Common sources of unintentional duplicate content include:
+A canonical tag tells Google which URL should be treated as the authoritative version of a page when the same content is accessible at multiple URLs — such as HTTP vs HTTPS, www vs non-www, or UTM-tracked URLs.
+Always add a self-referencing canonical to every page, even if you believe duplication is not a concern.

 Using the SERP Preview